alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

     }                                      // |
 }                                          // v
 ```

-When we translate this into MIR, we get something like the following
+The `get_mut` function takes a mutable borrow on `map`; its return value in the `Some(value)` case is also a mutable borrow.
+When we translate this code into MIR, we get something like the following
 (this is "pseudo-MIR"):

 ```